 Though suffering severely from cramp he refused to be relieved.
 In the action of the 9th he showed much skill and judgement in manoeuvring his tank so as to enable the crew to fire at the different targets.
 He also kept the crew informed of the position of our infantry, and set a splendid example of determination and devotion to duty.”

-The tank commander of Newtongrange was Lt PCT Dewar on the 8th and 9th August, but he was not listed as killed or wounded.
+8th and 9th August, but he was not listed as killed or wounded.
 Newtongrange was tank no.9148 of B Company 14 Battalion.

 The B Company Commander Capt JFC Cameron was wounded on the 8th August, so I presume he was in this tank directing the battle and was wounded as Lt Dewar was still the tank commander on the 9th.